pleroma-social/pleroma/docs/configuration/cheatsheet.md

 Advanced settings for connections pool.
 Pool with opened connections.
 These connections can be reused in worker pools.

-For big instances it's recommended to increase `max_connections` up to 500-1000.
+For big instances it's recommended to increase `max_connections` up to 250-500.
 It will increase memory usage, but federation would work faster.

-* `:max_connections` - maximum number of connections in the pool.
-Default: 250 connections.
+* `:max_connections` - maximum number of opened connections in the pool.
+Default: 125 connections.
 * `:max_idle_time` - maximum of time in minutes, while connection can be idle.
 Default: 1 minute.
 * `:closing_idle_conns_interval` - interval between cleaning pool in minutes from idle connections.
 Default: 1 minute.
 * `:retry` - number of retries, while `gun` will try to reconnect if connection goes down.
 Default: 1.